-concerns by examining trust destroying practices of Tesla (who is not a member of PAVE), Aurora Innovation, Inc. (a member of PAVE who recently went public in a de-SPAC transaction), and various narrative "myths" commonly used by AV industry members to advance their collective agenda.
-We continue by explaining how AV industry participants might destroy trust via political lobbying efforts undertaken to prevent municipalities from passing local safety laws and regulations by preemptive state legislation-and advise against it.
-AV industry participants have an active pre-emption effort underway in Pennsylvania and other states.
+Our analysis identifies certain trust destroying practices, suggesting that the public should not accept either AV industry appeals for trust or take at face value the proffered narrative of benefits.
+We illustrate our concerns by examining trust destroying practices of Tesla (who is not a member of PAVE), Aurora Innovation, Inc. (a member of PAVE who recently went public in a de-SPAC transaction),9 and various narrative "myths" commonly used by AV industry members to advance their collective agenda.
+We continue by explaining how AV industry participants might destroy trust via political lobbying efforts undertaken to prevent municipalities from passing local safety laws and regulations by pre-emptive state legislation-and advise against it.
+AV industry participants have started this pre-emption effort in Pennsylvania.